Donders-Institute/meg-hackathon/2021-08-26-hybrid-meeting/README.md

 ## Instruction rooms

+We have two instruction rooms at the DCCN where attendees are seated behind a table.
 These rooms are commonly used for teaching, combining lecturing with hands-on computer excercises.
-This is a one-to-many setup.
+When not in use for group-wise instructions, the rooms are used by interns and temporary visitors.
+The common use case for these rooms is a one-to-many setup.

-The instruction rooms have a desk for the lecturer with a desktop presentation computer and the possibility to connect a laptop over HDMI or VGA.
+Both instruction rooms have a desk for the lecturer with a desktop presentation computer and the possibility to connect a laptop over HDMI or VGA.

-The instruction rooms have a gooseneck microphone mounted on the lecturers desk, a wireless headset microphone and a wireless hand-held microphone.
+Both instruction rooms have a gooseneck microphone mounted on the lecturers desk, a wireless headset microphone and a wireless hand-held microphone.

 The instruction rooms also have an [Epiphan](https://www.epiphan.com) video capture and streaming device with an analog camera mounted at the ceiling in the back of the room, giving an overview of the lecturer and the screen.
+Note that there is one Epiphan device shared between the two rooms, so check with the technical group if you need it in one of the rooms.

 ### Large instruction room (1.160)